0.0 Executive Summary

 - Service Analysis (Port 53)

-- Identified that the default-deny firewall policy on the LAN interface was blocking DNS traffic.
+- Identified that the default-deny firewall policy on the LAN interface blocked DNS traffic.

 - Confirmed DNS requires both UDP and TCP Port 53 for standard queries and larger responses.